sunkcosts/ar6_slp_global_confidence_data/README.md

 ## Note: Reformatting

 The original data is in a somewhat suboptimal netCDF format.
-I've cleaned it here and converted into a custom `.ssp` format - which is really just JSON without the `.json` extension.
+I've cleaned it here and converted into a JSON.
 Should be much easier to work with.
 If you want to follow along with the reformatting notebook just make sure to install the requirements first:

 ```
 pip install -r requirements.txt